bskiefer/kong-log-extended/README.md

 `config.log_apm`              | `true`  | Whether the plugin should write to a log file `config.apm_host`             |         | APM server hostname
 `config.log_file`             | `true`  | Whether the plugin should log to APM.
-`path`                        |         | The file path of the output log file.
+`config.file_path`                        |         | The file path of the output log file.
 The plugin will create the file if it doesn't exist yet.
 Make sure Kong has write permissions to this file.

 [api-object]: https://getkong.org/docs/latest/admin-api/#api-object
 [configuration]: https://getkong.org/docs/latest/configuration